Paris Fashion Week 2020: Here's what happened

 Following on from London, New York and Milan, Paris Fashion Week is the industry's homestretch, ending a month-long run of elaborate shows and globetrotting.

-The French capital is, of course, known for its glamor.
+The French capital is, of course, known for its glamour.
 But if there was an overarching theme this season, it was: sitting in the rain while collections were shown "en plein air."

 1/19 – Maison Margiela Spring-Summer 2020